josdem/blog-hugo/content/techtalk/java/streams.md

 }
 ```

-`Stream.findFirst()` Get the first element of Stream in Java.
-Let's suppose that we have a List of String and we want to find out the first element which has the length greater than 10.
+`Stream.findFirst()` Get the first element of a Stream in Java with specific criteria.
+Suppose we have a list of Strings and want to find the first element with a length greater than 10.

 ```java
 import java.util.List;